 Under his direction, the Ethnographic Art Department has sold more than $50 million in Native American, pre-Columbian, Spanish colonial and tribal art in semiannual auctions.

-Prior to Haas' position at Bonhams, he travelled extensively, living in Mexico for a year during the 1970s and in Cairo in 1983.
+Prior to Haas' position at Bonhams, he traveled extensively, living in Mexico for a year during the 1970s and in Cairo in 1983.

-His valuation and cataloguing work keeps him up to date on market trends, while his memberships in professional societies such as the San Francisco Bay Area Friends of Ethnic Art afford him the opportunity to discuss current art and events with other experts in his field.
+His appraisal and cataloging work keeps him up to date on market trends, while his memberships in professional societies such as the San Francisco Bay Area Friends of Ethnic Art afford him the opportunity to discuss current art and events with other experts in his field.

-Jim has appeared various times on HGTV's "Value It!," and is co-author of "Tribal Art - the Essential World Guide."
+Jim has appeared various times on HGTV's "Appraise It!," and is co-author of "Tribal Art - the Essential World Guide."